LivePersonInc/developer-center/pages/Documents/Reporting/NetHandleTimeAPI/Methods/get-net-handle-time-by-skill.md

 This method provides the Net Handle Time (NHT) at a skill level.
 The API  retrieves up to 9 weeks of information.

+{:.notice}
+Some metrics are calculated only in 60-minute intervals.
+These metrics, when calling the API in a 15-minutes interval, will be replicated for each timeframe.

 {: .important}
-Some metrics are calculated only in 60-minute intervals.

-{:.notice}
-These metrics when calling the API in a 15-minutes interval will be replicated for each timeframe.

-{:.notice}
-Timeframe type can be either ISO time format or Epoch time, not both.

-{:.notice}
 In case there is no data available, the response element will contain -1.

 ### Request